Project News

 High-Frequency Radar

-The High-Frequency Radar (HFR) project is with an external grant from the Texas GLO under a contract from UT El Paso.
+The High-Frequency Radar (HFR) project was with an external grant from the Texas GLO under a contract from UT El Paso.
 High-Frequency Radar networks provide near real-time surface current data that is applicable to coastal hydrodynamic characterizations and enables more: accurate modeling and assessment of pollutant fate and transport and water quality mechanisms.
-To fill HFRadar coverage gaps, UTEP et al. propose to commission HFR networks in Galveston Bay and Sabine Lake.
-Lamar is assisting in Year 1 with the installation approvals and site visits.
+To fill HFRadar coverage gaps, UTEP et al. commissioned HFR networks in Galveston Bay and Sabine Lake.
+Lamar University assisted with the installation approvals and site visits.

 high-frequency-radar-all-sensors-map